its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/10_Sets.md

 </br>

-***A set is an unordered “bag” of unique values.*** A single set can contain values of any immutable datatype.
+***<mark>A set is an unordered “bag” of unique values.</mark>*** A single set can contain values of any immutable datatype.
 Once you have two sets, you can do standard set operations like union, intersection, and set difference.

 ### - Creating A Set :
 First things first.
 Creating a set is easy.